 TLC's delivery method of continuing education can include traditional types of classroom lectures and distance-based courses or independent study.
-TLC's distance based or independent study courses are offered in a print - based distance educational format.
+TLC's distance based or independent study courses are offered in a print- based format and you are welcome to examine this material on your computer with no obligation.
 We will beat any other training competitor's price for the same CEU material or classroom training.

 Our courses are designed to be flexible and for you do finish the material on your leisure.
 Students can also receive course materials through the mail.
-The CEU course or e-manual will contain all your lessons, activities and instruction to obtain the assignments.
+The CEU course or e-manual will contain all your lessons, activities and assignments.
 All of TLC's CEU courses allow students to submit assignments using e-mail or fax, or by postal mail.
 (See the course description for more information.)